UNINETTSigma2/documentation/files_storage/nird/storage-areas_lmd.md

 The project area has a quota on disk space and the number of files.
 You will keep the current quota on the old system until it is end of life.
 You get the quota allocated by RFK for the 2022.2 allocation period on NIRD.
-NIRD TS and NIRD DL will have seperete quota based on the project allocation.
+NIRD TS(Resource: projects) and NIRD DL (Resource: datalake) will have separate quota based on the project allocation.
 You can see the quota and the current usage by running:

 ```console